 4) During a mid-August series in Montreal in 1980, Sutton “stepped on something” and “broke a bone in [his] foot under the big toe,” causing him to miss his next scheduled start against the Philadelphia Phillies.

 5) In his final season, 1988, Sutton made fifteen starts before a back injury sidelined him at the end of June.
 He didn’t pitch again for six weeks and started only one more game before being released by the Dodgers on August 10, ending his major league career.

 None of this analysis diminishes Sutton’s accomplishment, as missing only a mere handful of starts until the very end of a pitching career spanning 23 seasons is a truly remarkable feat.
-But as is often the case, the use of an absolute is inaccurate — the durable Sutton did fail to answer the call on at least a few occasions.
+But as is often the case, the use of an absolute is inaccurate: it’s not true that the durable Don Sutton “never missed a start”, as he did fail to answer the call on at least a few occasions.